-The Moravian wedding pastry par excellence — the word 'koláč' (round cake) is mentioned in 14th-century Moravian wedding contracts as part of the dowry expectations.
-The four traditional fillings carry symbolic weight at weddings: quark (white) for purity, poppy seed (black) for fertility, plum (red-purple) for love, pear (gold-brown) for prosperity.
-Each guest is given one of each color.
+The Moravian wedding pastry par excellence — the word 'koláč' (round cake) comes from the Old Slavic 'kolo' (wheel/circle), describing its round shape; among Slavic peoples the round cake was long a wedding food, where sharing one sealed a bond.
+The traditional fillings carry festive associations: in Czech folk tradition poppy seed is linked to prosperity, quark to a harmonious household, and fruit fillings to fertility, with plum standing for love and togetherness; guests are offered one of each color.
 The dough is the same milk-yeast-butter base as buchty, but the shape and presentation are entirely different.
-Modern Moravian bakeries make koláče year-round as breakfast pastry, while the wedding-color tradition is mostly kept in rural Slovácko and Wallachia.
+Modern Moravian bakeries make koláče year-round as breakfast pastry, while the filling-color tradition is mostly kept in rural Slovácko and Wallachia.

 Pick up a koláč — it fits comfortably in the palm.
 Bite through the streusel first, which crumbles into buttery sand and falls on your shirt.
 Then the filling: quark gives a cool milky brightness with lemon lift; poppy seed gives a darker, fudgy nuttiness; plum gives a sharper fruit acid.
 The dough underneath is enriched, soft, slightly sweet, holding everything together.
 Each koláč is gone in three bites; you reach for another color.
 The mixed-color tradition exists because four bites of four fillings tells you everything about the bakery.